What are the benefits of a co-op for our family?

 How long is the school year?

 The school year runs mid-September to the end of May.
-Our schedule is fairly compatible with the NVUSD calendar.
+Our schedule is generally compatible with the NVUSD calendar.

 What is the current tuition cost?